What’s your experience?

 I have a background in education and professional development and have taught writing workshops for diverse clients such as Stratford Literary Festival, Watts Gallery and East Carolina University.
 While working for the national exam board AQA, I led the development and launch of the UK’s first A Level in Creative Writing, so I understand the nuances and difficulties when it comes to teaching and assessing creative writing.
 For three years I was Editor of Historia magazine – the magazine of the Historical Writer's Association – commissioning and editing the work of hundreds of professional writers.

 I’m a Fulbright Scholar and a Royal Literary Fund Fellow and Mentor.
 I’ve coached hundreds of students on academic writing skills.
 I'm a certified proofreader and editor, trained by the Proofreading Academy, and I'm working towards my accreditation as a professional coach with the Coaching Academy.
-I am co-founder and lead tutor at the Historical Novel Society Academy, where I lead a flagship course, the Historical Fiction Masterclass.
+I'm currently editor of Collected Magazine and am co-founder and lead tutor at the Historical Novel Society Academy, where I lead a flagship course, the Historical Fiction Masterclass.

 How do meetings work?